solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 See [Section 4](#examples) for examples.

 As you can see, we need to know two things beforehand:
-- The profit per hour of a 'filler' recipe, which doesn't take any rare mats and always be crafted.
+- The profit per hour of a 'filler' recipe, which doesn't take any rare mats and can always be crafted.
 This recipe determines the value of our time (be it cooking/alch/processing).
 If you have used the 'Time Cost' field in any of my sheets you should already be familiar with this concept.
 - If the recipe requires multiple rare mats, we need to know or at least have a rough idea of the value of the other rare mats in the recipe.

 # 4) Examples